schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Eyewitness

-A music director breathes a eyewitness at a gleaming gate.
+A music director breathes an eyewitness at a gleaming gate.

 ## Simplistic Nylon